-A Stage 2 Detailed Site Investigation has been prepared by Envirotech which is provided in Appendix O. The investigation details that Asbestos was detected in four samples taken from the site and recommends that a suitably trained professional is engaged to prepare a Remedial Action Plan to determine the remediation of the asbestos contamination within the contaminated areas and appropriate remedial action.
-Subject to the above, it is considered that the site can be remediated for the proposed works.
+A Phase 2 Detailed Site Investigation has been prepared by Envirotech which is provided in Appendix P. The investigation details that Asbestos was detected in four samples taken from the site and recommends that a suitably trained professional is engaged to prepare a Remedial Action Plan to determine the

-As can be found within Appendix P, a Remediation Action Plan (RAP) has been prepared by Envirotech detailing suitable measures to address contamination on site.
+A Remediation Action Plan (RAP) has been prepared by Envirotech (Appendix Q) detailing suitable measures to address contamination on site.
 As part of this development, the recommendations of the RAP will be incorporated to ensure that any impacts from contamination are rectified prior to the operation of the proposed child care centre.

-4.1.2 State Environmental Planning Policy No.64 - Advertising and Signage
+5.1.2 State Environmental Planning Policy No.64 - Advertising and Signage